openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

     > Enter key password for <openLooKeng>
     >         (RETURN if same as keystore password):
     > ```
+    Suggested keysize should not be less than 2048.

 4. Distribute the Java Keystore File across the openLooKeng cluster.